-Sivuyile Manxoyi, March 2023 (sivuyile@saao.ac.za) Twitter: @rassivuyile hotter with shorter lifespans than cooler red stars like Betelgeuse (Orion) and Aldebaran (Taurus, bull, low in the north-west).
+Sivuyile Manxoyi, March 2025 (sivuyile@saao.ac.za) Twitter: @rassivuyile

-According to African starlore, the Milky Way Galaxy was created when a girl of an ancient race flung a handful of ashes and burned edible roots into the sky, creating a glowing path for her elders to find their way back home.
+According to African starlore, the Milky Way Galaxy was created when a girl of an ancient race flung a handful of ashes and burning edible root into the sky, creating a glowing path for her elders to find their way back home.
 The old red roots created the cool red stars and the young white roots, the hotter blue/white stars.

-Try to identify the different coloured stars in the Milky Way as it unfurls itself directly overhead this month.
-These colours indicate the star's surface temperature, where white stars like Rigel (see Orion, hunter, in the north-west) and Sirius (Canis Major, big dog, overhead) are typically much
+Try identify the different coloured stars in the Milky Way as it unfurls itself directly overhead this month.
+These colours give an indication of the star's surface temperature, where white stars like Rigel (see Orion, hunter, in the north-west) and Sirius (Canis Major, big dog, overhead) are typically much hotter with shorter lifespans than cooler red stars like Betelgeuse (Orion) and Aldebaran (Taurus, bull, low in the north-west).